jina-ai/executors/jinahub/encoders/text/DPRTextEncoder/README.md

 - `base_tokenizer_model`: Base tokenizer model.
 The possible values are the same as for the ``pretrained_model_name_or_path`` parameters.
 If not provided, the ``pretrained_model_name_or_path`` parameter value will be used
+- `title_tag_key`: The key under which the titles are saved in the documents' tag property.
+It is recommended to set this property for context encoders, to match the model pre-training.
+It has no effect for question encoders.
 - `max_length`: Max length argument for the tokenizer
 - `default_batch_size`: Default batch size for encoding, used if the batch size is not passed as a parameter with the request.